mihaelamj/appledocsucker/Packages/TESTING_GUIDE.md

-# Testing Guide for Docsucker
+# Testing Guide for Cupertino

 Complete guide for testing both the CLI crawler and MCP server.